SadafShafi/ML-in-Octave/README.md

 # ML-in-Octave
-Machine learning algorithms built from scratch in Octave Logistic Regression
+Machine learning algorithms built from scratch in Octave.
+Logistic Regression
   -Logistic Regression being run on some data
   -finding the cost